vagnersant/eliasdorneles.github.io/site/blog/on-getting-productive-with-git.md

 ### Undo a commit

-If you've commited and then realized that you didn't mean to, don't worry, you can undo it with the following command:
+If you've committed and then realized that you didn't mean to, don't worry, you can undo it with the following command:

     git undo-commit